Rohitt-Giri/student-dropout-academic-success/README.md

-# Student Dropout and Academic Success Prediction
+# Student Dropout and Academic Success Prediction (CW2)

-This repository contains the Coursework 2 implementation for the Artificial Intelligence module.
+This project is a Coursework 2 AI prototype for predicting student academic outcomes:
+- Graduate (0)
+- Dropout (1)
+- Enrolled (2)

 ## Files Included
-- `predict_student_dropout_and_academic_success.ipynb`
+- `predict_student_dropout_and_academic_success.ipynb` : main application notebook
-  Jupyter Notebook containing data preprocessing, model training, evaluation, and visualization.

-- `data.csv`
+- `data.csv` : dataset used for training/testing
-  Dataset used for training and testing the machine learning models.

 ## Models Used
 - Logistic Regression